'

 • Facebook – Facebook is an essential part of an event planner’s toolkit.
 You can reach large numbers of people using both organic and paid strategies with little effort.

 • Ticketing apps – There are so many ticket apps and event software that you’ll certainly find one within your budget.
 By building your presence on a ticketing platform, users can quickly purchase event tickets without the hassle of cracking open their laptops.
 Plus, you can easily send updates as the big draws near, promoting any sponsors, vendors and products.
+Now, AI can help to make your ticketing more efficient.
+Read our guide to find out how you can use AI in event planning.

 It’s important to remember that your marketing efforts don’t end with ticket sales or registration, but will feed into the overall success of your event and in turn overall ROI.